MichalGryszowka/Rates_getter/README.md

 ## Acknowledgements
-- Thanks to Marcin for inspiring me to do this task.
+- Thanks to my mentor for inspiring me to do this task.
-- E-mail configuration was based on (https://www.youtube.com/watch?v=cLjOl_GQZIc&ab_channel=WOWSCHOOL-programowanieiedukacja).
+- E-mail onfiguration code is based on following tutorial: (https://www.youtube.com/watch?v=cLjOl_GQZIc&ab_channel=WOWSCHOOL-programowanieiedukacja).

 ## Contact